globallyunique/beyond-data-mesh/beyond-data-mesh.md

 ![form example](./images/visit-example.png)

-The following shows a more complex DSL structure for defining when patients move through the phases of the clinical trial, e.g., they move when specific expressions about the eligibility critera evaluate to true.
+The following shows a more complex DSL structure for defining when patients move through the phases of the clinical trial, e.g., they move when specific expressions about the eligibility criteria evaluate to true.
 The implementation of this is essentially a state transition diagram.
 While we have the capability to build a pure state transition DSL, we instead used the language of the SMEs in the domain.
 Notice that the word 'event' has a red squiggle under it.
 This is an example of a rich IDE that detects inconsistencies in the language as the user types and shows them as errors.

 ![disposition example](./images/disposition-example.png)